 While playing a game, you can simulate the behavior of the original console RESET button by pressing the RESET button on your Gamecube / Wii console or hitting the RESET button in Main Menu.
-Please note that this only works with console hardware that actually implemented a RESET button (i.e it only works when Mega Drive / Genesis or Master System 1 hardware models are emulated).
-For other systems that did not have a RESET button, this acts like switching OFF then ON the Power Button of the emulated console.
+Please note that this only works with console hardware that actually implemented a RESET button (i.e. only works when Mega Drive / Genesis or Master System model 1 hardware models are used).
+For other systems that did not have any RESET button, this acts like switching OFF then ON the Power Button on the original console.